Shelleynguy/OLed-PCB-control/README.md

 # OLed-PCB-control

-Custom PCB layout.
-An OLed screen SSD1306 controlled with 3 buttons with an on/off button under a latch power control circuit connected to the arduino nano.
-This PCB was created using KiCad V 9.0.2 and JLCPCB to manufacture the gerber file of the PCB.
-Files includes the cschematic, PCB layout, and components included to solder the PCB.
+OLed-PCB-control is a custom PCB project for controlling an SSD1306 OLED display using an Arduino Nano and 3 user buttons, including an on/off latch power circuit.
+The project provides all necessary KiCad design files and manufacturing outputs for easy assembly and use.

+## Features

+- SSD1306 OLED screen interface (I2C)
+- 3 user input buttons
+- On/off latch power circuit for energy efficiency
+- Designed for Arduino Nano integration
+- Easy-to-manufacture PCB (tested with JLCPCB)
+- Includes schematic, PCB layout, and component list

+## Getting Started

+1. Clone the repository: